ionwyn/upassAutomator/README.md

 # Requirements:
 1. Python installed on your device
-2. Webdriver
-  1. To have a simulated browser open.
-  2. If you don’t want a web browser open, use PhantomJS webkit.
+2. Webdriver, to have a simulated browser open.
+If you don’t want a web browser open, use PhantomJS webkit.